 HAZCOM training in the workplace is important to protect workers from the chemical hazards they face while working on the job and to comply with OSHA's standards.
 Unfortunately, not everyone realizes this, as OSHA named "failure to comply with OSHA's Hazard Communication Standards (1910.1200) " the 2nd most frequently with a total of 4,176 violations in 2016.

-OSHA created its Hazard Communication Standard, commonly referred to as HAZCOM, are rules and regulations in place to ensure workers are informed of any chemical hazards they may encounter while on the job.
+OSHA's 1910.1200 Hazard Communication Standard, commonly referred to as HAZCOM, are rules and regulations in place to ensure workers are informed of any chemical hazards they may encounter while on the job.
 The HAZCOM standard requires organizations have proper container labeling and safety data sheets to communicate the potential dangers the chemicals pose and what to do in the event of an emergency.
 As such, a critical part of OSHA’s HAZCOM requirements is that employers need to provide employees with proper training on how to remain safe when working with hazardous chemicals.

 While OSHA does not specify a particular format for such training, organizations should always aim for the most effective training format for the topic at hand.
 It’s also important to remember that in addition to employee training, HAZCOM standards require chemical-specific information to always be available through labels and safety data sheets.